Learn/Documentation

 What is an agent

-An agent is the entity that connects your strategies to a broker account and executes trades on your behalf.
+An agent is the entity that connects your strategies to a broker account and transmits authorized orders according to the mode you configure.
 One agent corresponds to one broker account.
 You can assign multiple strategies to a single agent.
-The agent monitors the market continuously, applies all risk rules, and executes or alerts based on the execution mode you've set.
+The agent monitors the market continuously, applies all risk rules, and transmits orders or alerts based on the execution mode you've set.

 Create & launch

-Creating an agent takes three steps: create the agent, connect it to a broker account, and assign the strategies you want it to trade.
-Once launched, the agent runs continuously.
+Creating an agent takes three steps: create the agent, connect it to a broker account, and assign the strategies you want it to follow.
+Once launched, the agent runs continuously according to your configured mode.

 You can pause a strategy without stopping the entire agent.
 You can also add or remove strategies from a running agent at any time.